jvalenzuela/atform/README-dev.txt

 Prerequisites
 =============

-Items required to build a release, separate from those listed in pyproject.toml:
+Dependencies other from those listed in pyproject.toml:

+- Sphinx, for building PDF manual.
 - LaTeX, for building PDF manual with Sphinx.
+- twine, for uploading release to PyPI.

 Release Procedure